 - Read the article: How to Select the Right Members for Your Mastermind Group

 - Read the article: The Art of Mastermind Group Engagement

 How Does It Work?

-How Do You Screen Applicants?
+How to Screen Applicants?

-- What are your three-year goals?
+- What are your two-year goals?

-- Where will you find time to participate in the Mastermind Group?
+- Where will you find time to participate in the mastermind group?